Erriez/ErriezTM1638/README.md

 # TM1638 library for Arduino

 This is a 3-pin serial TM1638 chip library for Arduino.
 It supports a combined LED driver controller and key-scan interface.

 ![TM1638 chip](https://raw.githubusercontent.com/Erriez/ErriezTM1638/master/extras/TM1638_pins.jpg)

+Displaying numbers, characters and reading keys depends on the hardware wiring and is not part of this library.
+A fully operational example for a board with 8 7-segment displays, 8 dual color LED's and 8 buttons which uses this library is available here: [JY-LKM1638](https://github.com/Erriez/ErriezLKM1638).

 ## Hardware